 KA: I saw Patti Smith open for Neil Young that was pretty great, but that wouldn’t be the best I’ve ever seen.

-KA: “Wake up” by Arcade Fire.
-“Heroes” by Bowie (my all time favourite Bowie song), “Layla” another one of my favourites, particularly around college and for the next 5 years, or so.
+KA: “Wake up” by Arcade Fire, “Heroes” by Bowie (my all time favourite Bowie song), “Layla” another one of my favourites (particularly around college and for the next 5 years, or so.)
 I think I mentioned that I drove across the country 5 or 6 times, in my VW bus, listening to tons of music.
 “Layla” was a staple in my tape deck, and it was always at full blast.
 I cranked that sucker up to 11.
 Right after college (Oberlin), I was constantly driving back and forth from there to Washington DC, where my family lived.
 Carolyn and I had just started dating and I was, honestly, having a hard time leaving college behind.
-I LOVED my time at Oberlin.
+I loved my time at Oberlin.
 It was always bittersweet when I’d pull into town.
 And the first time I did that, the first time I came back, “Layla” was blaring out of my bus as I entered town.
-And that amazing, romantic, anthemic piano was blasting.
-And I was back at this place I loved for the first time since graduation at this place I loved.
-And it the song ended JUST after I pulled up at the Tap House, the local bar where I knew all my old friends (who hadn’t graduated) would be.
-For that night it was the greatest song ever recorded.
-Most other nights it holds it’s own, too.
+That amazing, romantic, anthemic piano was blasting and I was back at this place I loved for the first time since graduation – at this place I loved – and the song ended just after I pulled up at the Tap House, the local bar where I knew all my old friends (who hadn’t graduated) would be.
+For that night, it was the greatest song ever recorded.
+Most other nights it holds its own, too.

 PC: That’s my favourite Bowie song too.

 KA: When we were at that concert at MSG, my wife found one of those walkways, that they always keep clear nowadays, but she sweet talked the guards or something because she just danced down there, by herself – the whole night – having her own Bowie-experience.
 I was dancing around up at our seats, but when that song came on, she ran back up and danced with me because she knew how much I loved it.